Jay Duve is a holistic animal expert and has several animal companions, including a Maine Coon cat and a French bulldog

 The Best Foods for French Bulldogs

 Now you know what to avoid feeding a French bulldog.
 But what's the best, optimal diet?

 - Check the ingredients label.
-You want one or more whole meats as the first ingredients on the pet food.
-French bulldogs love whole meats like lamb, fish (salmon is common in Frenchie diets), beef or chicken.
+You want one or more whole meats as the first ingredients in pet food.
+French bulldogs love whole meats like lamb, fish (salmon is common in Frenchie diets), beef, or chicken.
 Some premium dog foods, like this grain-free kibble made by Fromm, is made with wild game bird.
 Note how duck, peas, and turkey are the first three ingredients.
 The ingredients listed first on your puppy's feed are the most prominent ingredients in the meal.

 Can a Bulldog Eat a Raw Diet?
 (Other Food Types to Consider)